-It was first fabricated in the late 1960s, but it took about 10 years to understand the material's fundamental parts and why it was doing what it was.
-It was a matter of significant argument, lots of research, and a fascinating time developing the physics that went with this new material.
+It was first fabricated in the late 1960s, but it took about ten years to understand the material's fundamental parts and why it was doing what it was.
+It was a matter of significant argument, research, and a fascinating time developing the physics that went with this new material.

 Was there a lot of contention and debate over amorphous silicon in the early years?

-Amorphous silicon was also special because it could be commercial; it could be profitable.
+Amorphous silicon was also special because it could be commercial and profitable.
 It could be used for solar purposes and also in liquid crystal displays.

 Another intriguing part of this technology that made it attractive was the solar application.

 As a field of study, amorphous silicon was the best of all worlds.
-It was fascinating new material, it had commercial applications, and it could provide social benefit.
+It was fascinating new material, had commercial applications, and could provide social benefits.

 How much solar do you think would be required to power the United States?